Honza-B1234/Honza-B1234.github.io/_posts/2022-12-04-mooc_web_accessibility.md

 ##### Robustness
 Robust website is built in a way that ensures it will be usable with wide variety of browsers or assistive tools.
 Website that is not compatible with assistive tools can not be used by people who are rely on it.

+### Week five: Getting started with accessibility in your organization
+The last section shows how to plan and manage web accessibility.
+It is based on [W3C guide "Planning and Managing Web Accessibility"](https://www.w3.org/WAI/planning-and-managing/) which describes web accessibility management as a four stage process, which can be further broken down to specific tasks.
+Involving people with disabilities in every step of this process is crutial to make sure you design with them and for them.

+#### Initiate and Plan
+ - Explore current tools, standards, practices and laws
+ - Set objectives
+ - Advocate for change
+ - Create policy
+ - Assign roles
+ - Identify issues with current state of website
+ - Set criteria for success
+ - Engage with stakeholders

+#### Implement and Sustain
+ - Build
+    - Build knowledge
+    - Decide priorities
+    - Assign tasks
+    - Track progress
+ - Deploy
+ - Review
+    - Monitor websites
+    - Engage with stakeholders
+    - Track standards and legislation
+ - Repeat